Difference Between Bridge and Switch

 This minimizes the risk of data collisions that might occur when two segments of the same network use different communication formats in other network backbone devices.

-On the front of a switch, there are multiple interfaces, also known as ports, enabling devices to connect to different switches that can accept different types of cables, such as copper cables or fiber-optic cables.
+On the front of a switch, there are multiple interfaces, also known as ports, enabling devices to connect to switches that can accept different types of cables, such as copper or fibre-optic cables.

 Switches are also available in various sizes, with some having many ports and others having only a few.